Vacationing With Chronic Pain – Part 4

 - We all have our beds at home set up perfectly, but when we venture out on vacations, it can feel like we’re at the mercy of hotels.
 You can bring your own pillows along if you’re driving, but it’s harder to bring all of those pillows on a plane.
 That is where the hotel’s front desk comes in.
 Don’t hesitate to ask for more pillows!
 You can create your own nest of comfort, and you’ll be glad you did the next day!

-The Spine Institute of North America offers world-class pain management and more.
+The Spine INA offers world-class pain management and more.
 Let us help you!